brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

 ---

 With Fusion UX Logic, clients can now integrate **custom UI components** into [**predefined places**](#page-slots) in their BrandMaker system.
-Possible functionalities that can easily be implemented with custom components are:
+Possible functionalities easy to implement with custom components are:
 - pulling additional information from 3rd party applications and displaying them
-  - showing that Fusion UX Apps can execute lookups e.g. in external databases
+  - showing that Fusion UX Apps can execute lookups, e.g. in external databases
-- intergrating a Lickert Scale, or other evaluation questionnaires
+- integrating a Lickert Scale or other evaluation questionnaires
-  - showing that Fusion UX Apps can write back results
+  - showing that Fusion UX Apps can write back results <!-- can they?
+Otherwise, remove -->
 - visualize existing information in customized component
   - as charts etc.

 [Web Components](#web-component-basics) serve as the technical foundation.
 Besides the initial component, a Fusion UX App also consists of a set of configuration values collected in a [Manifest file](#manifest-file). \
-In the [administration](#structure-of-the-administration) of the BrandMaker system, Fusion UX Apps are both registered and managed.
+Fusion UX Apps are both registered and managed in the [administration](#structure-of-the-administration) of the BrandMaker system.

 ## Structure of the administration
 Within the administration module, custom components are managed under 'Fusion/UX Logic'.
 There they can be registered, installed, and adapted.